in03/calebs-corner/content/post/getting-good/index.md

 ---
 title: Getting Good where you're Not
-description: When, why and how to handle your personal weaknesses.
+description: When, why, and how to handle your personal weaknesses.
 slug: getting-good
 date: 2024-06-16 00:00:00+0000
 image: cover.jpg